 According to The Chopra Institute, basic Ayurvedic principles give us “guidelines on ideal daily and seasonal routines, diet and behavior” which “remind us that health is the balanced dynamic integration between environment, body, mind, and spirit.”

 As the weather turns chillier in anticipation of fall, it’s important for us to adapt to the changing climate by choosing warming foods and spices that are in season and complement our needs, rather than disrupting our natural internal balance.
-Here are ten of our favorite warming spices, with some recipe suggestions from our Food Monster App to make sure you stay in balance, warm, cozy, and satisfied this fall season.
+Here are ten of our favorite warming fall spices, with some recipe suggestions from our Food Monster App to make sure you stay in balance, warm, cozy, and satisfied this fall season.

 Michelle Lee Photography/Shutterstock